Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: Global Complexification

-\vs{0.5cm} We mention that such questions are not answered completely.
-A field of open problems in this context are for example o-minimal structures which are generated by so called convergent Weiherstrass systems.
-We refer to \cite{24} for the details.
+We mention that such questions about complexification are only poorely answered.
+A field of open problems in this context are for example o-minimal structures which are generated by so-called convergent Weiherstrass systems.
+We refer to Miller~\cite{26} for the details.